 The company misrepresented the nature and performance of its operations

-Millions of dollars were raised nationwide through crypto-based offerings
+Hundreds of millions of dollars were raised nationwide and internationally through crypto-based offerings

 Federal investigators are pursuing fraud-related charges